Doctor’s Review of Picamilon: How Universal Is It?

 AV: The drug is not recommended for pregnant women or women who are breastfeeding.
 Nor is it recommended for children under the age of three.
 It should not be taken by individuals with kidney disease or acute circulatory conditions in the brain.

 IL: How about in patients with epilepsy and diabetes?

 AV: It’s better not to prescribe the drug in those cases.

 IL: How does Picamilon interact with other drugs?

 AV: Considering it’s used to treat circulatory disorders in the brain, it’s often used in combination with other nootropics.
-In cases like this, it compliments these other drugs well.
-However, if we’re talking about analgesics, especially opioides, it could compound their effect.
+In cases like this, it complements these other drugs well.
+However, if we’re talking about analgesics, especially opioids, it could compound their effect.
 When taken with sleeping pills, especially barbiturates, it might negate their effect.
 This information must be taken into account when prescribing Picamilon.

 AV: Yes there are.
-They belong to the nootropic class of drug.
-This includes nootropil, fezam, noofen.
+They belong to the nootropic class of drugs.
+This includes Nootropil, Fezam, Noofen.
 These drugs generally produce an analogous effect.